projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

    However, for an RT VM, CPUs should be dedicatedly allocated for determinism.

 Tip: Use RDT such as CAT and MBA to allocate dedicated resources to the RTVM.
-   ACRN enables Intel® Resource Director Technology such as CAT, and MBA components such as the GPU via the memory hierarchy.
+   ACRN enables Intel Resource Director Technology such as CAT, and MBA components such as the GPU via the memory hierarchy.
 The availability of RDT is hardware-specific.
 Refer to the :ref:`rdt_configuration`.